piekarskipawel/pong/README.md

 SPACE key launches the game and the next game.

-Running the game requires the installation of Pygame.
+Running the game requires installation of Pygame.

 pip install pygame